 1. Does it need a lot of water or very less water?

-In rainy season most all plants does not take more water. it requires less watering to grow.
+In rainy season most all plants do not take more water. it requires less watering to grow.
 We suggest watering like below:

 Summer: Water 3 days once.

 Rainy season: No need in case rainwater directly flowing to the plant.
 Otherwise 6 days once.
 This suggestion is with an assumption that you use cocopeat based potting mix

 It can sustain the high sunlight because it is a summer season crop it needs 6 to 7 hours sunlight every day.

 3. Does it grow indoor in a shade or less sun?

 Better to keep the plants in the outdoor.
 Because it needs 6 to 7 hours sunlight every day.
 You can grow indoor also make sure that plants should be placed, where it can get four to five hours sunlight every day.

 1. What are the common diseases it gets?
 Like root decay, whiteflies, many are there like this?